35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 ### Affordable housing falls, profits rise….

-ACA’s evidence was accompanied by four appendices, showing how the scheme might be made viable, with an indicative appraisal, viability reviews and relevant extracts from the Southwark planning committee meeting of July 2024 (separate to the October planning inquiry).
+ACA’s evidence was accompanied by four appendices, one showing how the scheme might be made viable, with an indicative appraisal.
 Looking just at the residential element of the development, ACA shows profit increasing from £77m, with 35% affordable housing, to £101.58m, with 12%, prompting ACA to say that *‘reducing the public benefit of the scheme by cutting the level of affordable housing from 35% to 12% allows Berkeley to enhance their allowable profit by a third’.*

 ACA comment that increasing profit this way, thus making the scheme less viable, while reducing affordable housing, ostensibly to make it more viable, is a *‘little perverse’* (NB profit is treated as a cost in viability assessments).
 ACA endorse the GLA’s suggestion that the 20% GDV profit Berkeley awards itself be reduced to 17.5%, if viability is the aim.